EquityTeam Gold Logo Silver Text

 Consider Your Business Structure

 If you own multiple rental properties or are scaling your real estate portfolio, it may be time to evaluate your business structure.
-Many landlords start with sole ownership but shift to an LLC for liability protection and ease of management.
+Many real estate investors start with sole ownership but shift to an LLC for liability protection and ease of management.
 An LLC can offer tax flexibility while helping you separate personal and business assets.

 Document Everything in Case of Audit